-Development that would potentially have an adverse effect on a Scheduled Monument will only be permitted in exceptional circumstances.
+Development that would potentially have an adverse effect on a Scheduled Monument or the integrity of its setting will only be permitted in exceptional circumstances.

 Development affecting archaeological sites should seek to preserve the archaeological resource in situ.

 Gardens and Designed Landscapes